We offer affordable life insurance to men with prostate disorders.

 Prostate Disorders Overview

-For many men, the first time they learn they have a prostate disorder is when they apply for life insurance and get declined due to the PSA level.
+For many men, the first time they learn they have a prostate disorder is when they apply for life insurance and get declined.

 Or maybe you have a history of an elevated PSA and want to know if life insurance is even available.